 The scientists worked with NexSens Technology to obtain the gear needed for the system, including internet-connected data logging equipment and web datacenter services.
 NexSens engineers also assisted with setting up the system and training Central Michigan University staff to run it on their own.
 The gear now operating in the ferry’s hull are logging measurements on a great many Lake Michigan parameters, cluing in researchers near and far to its changing aquatic health.

 In the hull of the Emerald Island ferry, project managers have built a custom enclosure marked with a Central Michigan University logo.
-This serves to mark and protect the system within, which circulates Lake Michigan water through an Isco sampler that collects discrete samples at project-defined intervals.
+This serves to mark and protect the system within, which circulates Lake Michigan water through a Teledyne ISCO sampler that collects discrete samples at project-defined intervals.

 Images courtesy of Central Michigan University